sysbio-curie/biodica-environment/README.md

 # Welcome to BIODICA website

+The BIODICA website has been created with <a href="https://jekyllrb.com/" >Jekyll</a>.
+For new users, we recommend <a href=https://www.youtube.com/watch?v=T1itpPvFWHI&list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB>these basic tutorials</a> to install and get started with Jekyll.

+You can update the files of this repository and the website will be automatically generated.
+For new users, we recommend to install Jekyll and make local tests on their computer (i.e with a local copy of this repository) before updating this repository.
+In the following you find some basic instructions on how to update the BIODICA website and new posts, tutorials or pages.

 ### Add a new post to the news section

 * Go to the **_posts/** folder and create a new markdown file (.md) which will contain your new post.
 It shoud be entitled **year-month-day-name.md** (e.g 2022-01-04-welcome-to-biodica.md).